Home Photos Video FAQ Green Comps Neighborhood Contact

 How long did you live at 5703 Admiral?

 Having done this before, I'm totally aware of the pitfalls of owning a home that you don't occupy, but being so close, it hasn't been difficult at all to visit 5703 Admiral regularly.
-The primary reason for not listing the home right away (in addition to wanting to "wait out" the pandemic) was that I wanted to finish several major repairs and upgrades, and that took a few months.
+The primary reason for not listing the home right away (in addition to wanting to "wait out" the pandemic) was that I wanted to finish several major repairs and upgrades, and that took a while.
+The city of Seattle then conducted major sidewalk/watermain upgrades that slid all the way through Summer 2023.
 But, occasionally running appliances like the washer/dryer, dishwasher, and garbage disposal was done carefully so that no premature failures occurred from certain devices that don't like to sit unused.
 There were no leaks to go unnoticed, either.

 Was a home inspection done?

 Yes, a whole-home inspection was done August 2022, and the report is available in full for serious prospective buyers.
-A side sewer inspection is also planned, but has not yet been scheduled.
+A side sewer inspection was also done, most recently in May 2023, and will be posted here (video) soon.